promptworks/amazing-web-services/README.md

 The back-end has already been implemented and your job is to build (part of) a user interface that allows users to understand our offerings and spin up new servers with ease.

 ## Your task
 Build a functional user interface for the "Configure a New VM" screen, as shown below in the design mockups.
-This screen should account for all states in the process of configuring a virtual maching:
+This screen should account for all states in the process of configuring a virtual machine:
 - Selecting an operating system
 - Selecting the number of CPUs
 - Selecting the amount of RAM